ProbStub/BeautifulPortfolioTools/README.md

 # Beautiful Portfolio Tools

 ## What it is
-The Beautiful Portfolio Tools are a refactoring of my failed attempt at a robo advisor venture six years ago.
+The Beautiful Portfolio Tools are a refactoring of [RAutoInvest](https://github.com/ProbStub/RAutoInvest), an abandoned attempt at a robo-advisor venture six years ago.
 Since then, I have picked up Python and like to put my investment tools on more solid grounds.
 Use at your own risk—no investment advice.

 ## How to run
 Presently the refactoring is focused on the data load and portfolio construction logic.
 You will need access to Kubernetes (either local minikube or at your preferred cloud provider) to run PySpark and PostgreSQL.
 Other than that the following should get you started: